 You will need to work out how much time and energy and which of your personal skills and attributes you can dedicate to your role as a home education activist.
 We are all time-poor parents living busy lives and our first responsibility is to be there for our children and families.
 Be realistic.
 Set clear boundaries about what you can do and when you can do it.
 Learn to say 'no' as often as you say 'yes'.

 But most of all take care of yourself.
-To serve others and your cause you need to regularly express gratitude for being, work to stay healthy and enthused about life, serve and take care of others, be interested and involved in your community and what's happening around you and in the world.
+To serve others and your cause you need to regularly express gratitude for simply being, work to stay healthy and enthused about life, and continue to be interested and involved in your community and what's happening around you and in the world.

 On a personal level, being a home education activist has added meaning and purpose to my life and given me a tremendous feeling of achievement.
-Feedback from people whose lives I have touched by my writing or workshops - families who were desperate with children falling behind at school, or homeschoolers who felt lost and ready to quit - encourages me to continue.
-I know that my efforts, no matter how small or insignificant they feel to me, count and make a difference.
+Feedback from people whose lives I have touched by my writing or workshops - families in despair who were watching their children's needs be ignored at school, or home educating parents who felt lost and ready to quit - encourages me to continue.
+I know that my efforts count, no matter how small or insignificant they feel to me, and make a difference.

 "I am not an activist in pursuit of recognition or fame.

 Some other, related, websites that you might also like to have a look at are:

 Was this article helpful?
 Was it worth $1.00 to you?
 Your gift of $1 or more helps to keep this site operating offering encouragement and reassurance to families wanting better outcomes for their children.

 Beverley Paine with her children, and their home educated children, relaxing at home.

 Together with the support of my family, my aim is to help parents educate their children in stress-free, nurturing environments.
 In addition to building and maintaing this website, I continue to create and manage local and national home educating networks, help to organise conferences and camps, as well as write for, edit and produce newsletters, resource directories and magazines.
 I am an active supporter of national, state, regional and local home education groups.